Connie Cezon: Other activities

+Lawsuit

+In February 1952 Cezon sued Zomba Cafe for $15,000 for invasion of privacy.
+The basis for the suit was that the club, which featured strip-tease dancers, displayed two life-size pictures of Cezon on the front of the building, showing her scantily clad.
+She lost the suit because she had signed a release that gave the photographer authorization to sell copies of the picture for publicity uses.

 Death

 Cezon died on February 26, 2004, in Glendale, California, of complications from breast cancer surgery.
 She was interred alongside her parents, Pedro and Mireio, in the Great Mausoleum at Forest Lawn Memorial Park in Glendale.